 Unlike massage therapy or aromatherapy, the therapeutic process does not make use of massage oils or lotions, although some therapists may use some creams.
 It is more the application of pressure on the reflex areas of the feet and hands that stimulate a response in the intended zone in the body, to achieve the intended therapeutic effect.
 A key benefit cited by many who have tried reflexology is a calming relaxation and easing of tension, which in turn promotes better health throughout the body.
 Therapists with reflexology training are located in Ilford, Lincoln and Christchurch.

 Reflexologists recognise ten zones, of which five are on the left and five on the right.
 For example, the area of skin that lies underneath the little toe is said to correspond to the ear.
 Although the process is not usually painful, some people report feelings of tenderness and mild muscle pain as a result of the pressure applied.
 It is recommend that those seeking reflexology, look for a therapist with training that has been accredited by a major recognised association.
 This will also ensure that they adhere to standards of practice and have professional liability insurance.
-Therapists in the following areas may have that necessary accreditation Hammersmith, Salisbury and Clapham.
+Therapists in the following areas may have that necessary accreditation Hammersmith, Maidenhead and Salisbury.

 Being a holistic and very personal therapy, different reflexologists may use slightly different approaches.